This is our interview with Barry from Toronto on what gay life in Canada is really like, especially growing up gay in a Chinese-Canadian family.

 In my late teens I would hang out with my friends by “the steps” of the gay village of Toronto, which is the staircase leading up to the “Second Cup” cafe.
 This was THE place for young gay guys to hang out and ‘be seen' at the time.

-What are your favourite gay hangouts in Toronto?
+What are your favorite gay hangouts in Toronto?

-Fly 2.0 is also a good spot in the gay village if you feel like partying.
-It’s one of the most popular gay clubs in Toronto on a Saturday evening.
-This was also used in the filming of Queer As Folk.
-Other favourite gay hangouts in the gay village include Crews & Tango, which is also famous for its drag shows.
+Fly 2.0 used to be my favorite gay club in Toronto before it sadly had to shut down.
+It's something we're seeing more and more happening in the Toronto Gay Village as commercial rents keep rising disproportionately!
+Other favorite gay hangouts in the gay village include Crews & Tango, which is also famous for its drag shows.
 Read more about the best gay bars and clubs in Toronto.

 A lot of my Asian gay friends head to the gay Asian night called AX (“Asian Xpress”), which happens every couple of months.
 I recommend checking out the Event Brite listing for AX to find out when the next party is.